Blog

 Practical guides on password security, zero-knowledge encryption, and safe secret sharing for developers and teams.
 Learn why common methods like Slack DMs and email are insecure, how to share API keys and credentials safely, and how the encryption behind 1time.io actually works.

-Firefox Send Alternative — Encrypted One-Time File Sharing
+Best Firefox Send Alternative — Free & Self-Hostable

 DevOpsStop Sending Passwords Over Slack: Here's What I Built Instead